brotherzhafif/SMERB/README.md

 ### Advanced And Simple Data Presentation
 - Search Item Based on Names or Even Price
 - Automatically Change And Adjust Data Everytimes Something Is Changed
-- Item Sorting In Every Form In The App Like Item Item Types, Sales Dates or Popularity
+- Item Sorting In Every Form Such as Item Types, Sales Dates or Popularity
 ### Build In Business Cashier App
 - Barcode Scanner
 - Easy To Navigate And Use